SPARTAN: A Sparse Transformer World Model Attending to What Matters: Related Works

-Our work is situated within the context of learning world models \cite[e.g.][]{ha2018recurrent, hafner2020dreamerv2}.
-In particular, we build on methods that learn dynamics models over object-centric representations \cite{Engelcke2020GENESIS:, engelcke2021genesisv2, slot_attention, wu2023obpose, elsayed2022savipp}.
-In this space, various architectures have been proposed to model the interactions between object slots as message passing, including GNNs \cite{kipf2019contrastive, tacchettiRelationalForwardModels2018}, RNN \cite{van2018relational, JiangJanghorbaniDeMeloAhn2020SCALOR} and pair-wise interactions \cite{veerapaneni2020entity}.
-SlotFormer \cite{wu2023slotformer} achieves state-of-the-art results by applying a Transformer-based dynamics model \cite{attention_is_all_you_need, robine2023transformerbased, micheli2023transformers} on pre-trained object-slots \cite{slot_attention}.
-We build on this approach by extending the Transformer architecture with learnable sparse masks and performing causal discovery on object tokens, resulting in improved interpretability and adaptability while maintaining the same level of prediction accuracy.
+Our work is situated within the context of learning world models \citep{ha2018recurrent, hafner2020dreamerv2}.
+In particular, we build on methods that learn dynamics models over object-centric representations \citep{engelcke2021genesisv2, slot_attention, wu2023obpose}.
+In this space, various architectures have been proposed to model the interactions between object slots as message passing, including GNNs \citep{kipf2019contrastive, tacchettiRelationalForwardModels2018}, RNN \citep{van2018relational, JiangJanghorbaniDeMeloAhn2020SCALOR} and pair-wise interactions \citep{veerapaneni2020entity}.
+SlotFormer \citep{wu2023slotformer} achieves state-of-the-art results by applying a Transformer-based dynamics model on pre-trained object-slots \citep{slot_attention}.
+We build on this approach by extending the Transformer architecture with learnable sparse masks, resulting in improved robustness, adaptability, and interpretability without compromising prediction performance or the flexibility to model varying numbers of objects.